Daniel-KM/Omeka-S-module-BulkEdit/README.md

 The job is launched directly when specific resources are selected, and in the background when all resources are selected.

+### Trim property values

+Remove leading and trailing whitespaces preventively on any resource creation or update, or curatively via the batch edit, so values will be easier to find and to compare exactly (fix [#1258]).
+Note that the curative trimming uses a regex when possible (with mysql ≥ 8.0.4 or mariadb ≥ 10.0.5).
+There is no difference in most of the cases, except when there are multiple whitespace mixed (space, tabulation, new line, end of line, etc.).

+### Deduplicate property values

+Remove exact duplicated values on any new or updated resource preventively.
+Note: preventive deduplication is case sensitive, but curative deduplication is case insensitive (it uses a direct query and the Omeka database is case insensitive by default).

 ### Replace value of a property directly or via regex

 Fill fields "Replace" and "By", specify the type of replacement (simple, html or